 On your first day in San Sebastian, after you've gone for a few pintxos, you should explore the city a little.

-- Concha Beach: The best city beach in Europe?
-Quite possibly.
-If you ate too much at lunch time, here's a great spot to let your food digest.
-However, I'd recommend using your first day for exploring the city and saving your last day for lazing on the beach once you know the city a little better.
+- Concha Beach: Some say this is the best city beach in Spain.
+If you ate too many pintxos here's a great spot to let your food digest.
+However, it might be better to use your first day for exploring the city and save your last day for lazing on the beach once you know the city a little better.

 - Monte Igueldo: The other hill in San Sebastian, at the other end of the beach from central San Sebastian.
 You can take a century-old funicular railway to the summit of Monte Igueldo for the view.

 Day 1 Evening: A Basque Cider House

 For dinner, visit a Basque cider house.
-Basque cider is much like the better-known Asturian cider, a sour virtually-flat alcoholic drink that is usually poured from up high into your glass before being downed in one go (if you don't, the acidity starts to return).
-At a Basque cider house, the cider comes straight out of a large barrel, forced out at pressure and squirted into your glass ten feet away!
+Basque cider is much like the better-known Austrian cider, a sour, virtually-flat alcoholic drink that is usually poured from up high into your glass before being downed in one go.
+At a Basque cider house, the cider comes straight out of a large barrel, forced out at pressure into your glass ten feet away.

 A visit to San Sebastian wouldn't be complete without a day trip.
-If you are in San Sebastian for three days, we'd suggest on one day you get out of the city.
+If you are in San Sebastian for three days, we'd suggest that you pick one day to travel out of the city.
 Then, in the evening, go to one of the city's three-star Michelin restaurants.
 Here are a few suggestions.